aws-samples/machine-learning-using-k8s/docs/imagenet/tensorflow-inference.md

-# Image Recognition using TensorFlow on Amazon EKS
+# Inference using TensorFlow and Horovod on Amazon EKS with ImageNet Data

-This document explains how to perform inference on [Amazon EKS](https://aws.amazon.com/eks/) using TensorFlow.
+This document explains how to perform inference on Amazon EKS using TensorFlow.

 There are two components needed to perform inference server and client.
-Following steps will explain both components in detaill
+Following steps will explain both components in detail.

 ## Prerequisite
 1. Create [EKS cluster using GPU](eks-gpu.md)